 There must be a minimum of two staff on the water during canoeing.
 One instructor will be provided by Camp Coolamatong.
 They will hold a current Bronze Medallion and have qualifications (or the equivalent experience) of a Flatwater Canoe Guide or Instructor.
 The second staff member will need to be provided by the school.

-The minimum supervision will be at 1:8 participants (this includes the School Staff Member) for risk management and 2:16 to fulfill child safe policy.
+The minimum supervision will be at 2:12 (this includes the School Staff Member).